Edragon/edragon.github.io/Board/DPR/DPR1150-DAT.md

 ## guide

 - Server Side please connect to your PC USB port for data sending
-- Power only for target receiver side
+- Power only for target receiver side, USB port Type-C
 - wait for both side on-module LED turn ON Blue
 - and it is ready to use